ninenines/cowboy/manual/cowboy_req.md

 > If the request uses HTTP/1.0, the data is sent directly
 > without wrapping it in an HTTP/1.1 chunk, providing
 > compatibility with older clients.
+>
+> This function can only be called once, with the exception
+> of overriding the response in the `onresponse` hook.

 ### delete_resp_header(Name, Req) -> Req2